zakaria-mokri/ai-data-analyst-copilot/README.md

 POST /plan
 ```

-Accepts a question and list of dataset columns.
+Accepts a natural-language question and dataset columns.

-The endpoint returns the tool and columns selected by the planner.
+The planner returns the selected analysis tool and relevant columns.

-Example structure:
+Example:

 ```json
 {